leviwheatcroft/metalsmith-all-the-things/src/articles/cloudinary-urls.md

 Which, without additional styling, will look like this.
 The `&quot;` and `<p>` tag is normal marked behaviour.
 Of course you can modify the appearance with your own styling.

 ![coal mine](images/coal-mine "coal mine { width: 400, height: 300, crop: 'fill'}")

+**Note:** the image above will be broken if you're viewing this in the git repo.
+Git will use it's own markdown engine to render this file, which of course doesn't include the `marked-cloudinary` renderer.
+If you want to see this in action, clone the repo, and build & serve locally.